-The former Bayern Munich striker gifted the home side a first-half lead, but the Serbian attacker salvaged a draw for the Romans
+The former Bayern Munich striker gifted the home side a first-half lead, but the Serbian attacker salvaged a draw for the Romans.

 Mario Gomez opened the scoring after reacting well to a David Pizarro shot, but Adem Ljajic would eventually restore parity after the break.

-The hosts started the match brightly and came close to opening the scoring through Gonzalo Rodriguez after 14 minutes of play, only for Daniele De Rossi to clear his attempt off the line with Morgan De Sanctis already beaten.
+The host started the match brightly and came close to opening the scoring through Gonzalo Rodriguez after 14 minutes of play, only for Daniele De Rossi to clear his attempt off the line with Morgan De Sanctis already beaten.

 Nenad Tomovic then threatened for Fiorentina once more with a good shot after a quick turn, yet his attempt went inches wide as Roma escaped a second goal.

 Ljajic tried his luck with a powerful long-range strike in the closing stages of the first half, but Tatarusanu was well placed and calmly collected.